computationele-biologie/ClassiCOL/README.md

   <img src="https://github.com/EngelsI/ClassiCOL/blob/main/240405_tarandus_1_1_p/heatmap_example_html.png" width="1500" height="1500" />

 - **The sunburst**:
-  This figure shows an interactive overview of the output of your Classicol search.
+  This figure shows an interactive overview of the output of your ClassiCOL search.
 A color scheme is used to highlight to most likely classification (the more yellow the more likely).
 By hovering of the sunburst plot you can see the amount of attributed peptides and the amount of isoBLASTed peptides.
 You can zoom in by clicking on the sunburst plot, and zoom out by clicking on the center node (or by refreshing).

 <img src="https://github.com/EngelsI/ClassiCOL/blob/main/240405_tarandus_1_1_p/sunburst_example_html.png"/>